dotintent/pixfight/readme.md

 #Pixfight

-This is an opensource crossplatform pixelart turn based strategy with AI done in C++14 with OpenGL 2.0 ES / 3.2 Core.
+This is an opensource crossplatform pixelart turn based strategy with AI.
+Done in C++14 with OpenGL 2.0 ES / 3.2 Core.
 With native applications for each platform (iOS, macOS, Linux, Windows, Android)

 ##System Requirements: